 - Ease cancer symptoms

 Chemotherapy can also be used to shrink tumors that are causing pain and other problems.

 Who Receives Chemotherapy

-When used with other treatments, chemotherapy can:
+When we use chemotherapy with other treatments, it can:

 - Help other treatments work better.